Skip to content

 Short answers, pulled from the story.

-What is the origin of the word biscuit and how does it describe the cooking process?
+What does the word biscuit mean and where does it come from?